spm/spm-docs/docs/tutorials/fmri/group/index.md

 In this section, we will go through different second-level models:

 - [**One-sample t-test**](./one_sample_ttest.md): what is the average brain response across all participants?
-- [**Two-sample t-test**](./two_sample_ttest.md): are there differences between the two groups studies?
+- [**Two-sample t-test**](./two_sample_ttest.md): are there differences between two groups of participants?
-- [**Factorial**](factorial.md): are there any interactions driving the findings?
+- [**Factorial**](factorial.md): do multiple factors and their interaction(s) explain differences between participants?

 ## About the data

 To demonstrate these analyses, we will use a semantic matching task from [Seghier et al. (2010)](https://doi.org/10.1523/JNEUROSCI.3377-10.2010) where both left and right handed participants were instructed to respond either with their left or right hand.
 Consequently, the dataset consists of the following groups: (1) right handed responding with their right hand, (2) right handed responding with their left hand, (3) left handed responding with their right hand, and (4) left handed responding with their left hand.
-In the examples described here we will only focus on the effects of response hand and handedness, but if you are interested in other analyses that can be performed with this data, please refer to [the accompanying publication](https://doi.org/10.1523/JNEUROSCI.3377-10.2010).
+In the examples described here we will only focus on the effects of response hand and handedness, but if you are interested in other analyses that can be performed with these data, please refer to [the accompanying publication](https://doi.org/10.1523/JNEUROSCI.3377-10.2010).

 The data archive for this tutorial can be (downloaded from here)[].
 The data has already been preprocessed and first-level models have been specified.
 The data structure of the archive is as follows:

 ```
 derivatives
     first_level         <- first-level models
-    preprocessed        <- preprocessed data
     second_level        <- space for your second-level models
 ```